CS-F372-OS/Assignments-2025/wiki/assignment_1_environment_setup.md

 ```

 This command compiles the user program support, which includes the ability to run user programs and handle file system operations.
+- If this step errors out, run step 2 first and then run this step.

 ### Step 2: Build the examples directory